KelpTechnologies/truss-annotation-intelligent-function-layer/services/automated-annotation/VECTOR_CLASSIFICATION_SETUP.md

 > The model classification flow now uses the pre-computed vectors stored by the image processing pipeline.
 The Lambda no longer uploads the image or calls the vectorization API during classification.

+> The Python Lambda requires the `pinecone-client` dependency (available in a Lambda layer or vendored into the package).

 ## AWS IAM Permissions

 The Lambda function requires the following permissions: